HJZnlp/HJZnlp.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

+Hello!

 I am a research intern at Westlake University, supervised by Yue Zhang.
 I am also a research visitor at the University of Edinburgh, supervised by Laura Perez-Beltrachini.

 My current research focuses on learning, characterizing, and evaluating Large Language Models in stages of data, pretraining, and inference.

+I am looking for a Ph.D. position starting in Fall 2025!

 # 📝 Publications